SpacelyProject/spacely-docs/spacely-caribou/basic-setup/ZCU102 Setup for Spacely-Caribou.md

 ### SSH to the ZCU102
+From the host PC, check that you were successful by attempting to SSH to the ZCU102: **ssh petalinux@192.168.1.24**

+**Note:** If you are connected to a VPN, you may have to disconnect from the VPN to prevent it from interfering with the local IP connection to the ZCU102.

-From the host PC, check that you were successful by attempting to SSH to the ZCU102: **ssh petalinux@192.168.1.24** If this is not the first time you have booted petalinux, you may see a warning with the phrase "Remote Host Identification has Changed".
+If this is not the first time you have booted petalinux, you may see a warning with the phrase "Remote Host Identification has Changed".
 If you see this, run the command **ssh-keygen -R 192.168.1.24** on the host PC.